JensLarsen/RefIT/README.md

 •	Automatically verifies date of analysis on import.
 •	Automatically identifies and anonymize patient ID’s when Danish social security numbers are used.
 •	Automatically calculates age and gender based on Danish social security number.
-•	Checks for missing age and gender data when importing.
+•	Checks for missing age and sex data of the patients when importing.
-•	Provides four different models for selecting data when calculating reference ranges.
+•	Provides five different models for selecting data when calculating reference ranges; All data from each patient, first/last sample result from each patient, and TDM model/TDM - last sample.
 •	Provides settings for selection of age group and gender when calculating reference ranges.
 •	Provides settings for selection of time range of samples.
 •	Provides selection of percentile range for calculating therapeutic reference ranges, and three modes of